Ai Accountant

 Automation opportunities

-AI Accountant integrates with accounting systems to auto identify RCM lines, compute liability, and maintain vendor wise records, learn more at AI Accountant.
-QuickBooks, Xero, FreshBooks, and Tally also offer GST features that reduce manual work.
+AI Accountant integrates with Tally to auto identify RCM lines via SAC codes, compute liability, and maintain vendor wise records.
+Beyond that, QuickBooks, Xero, FreshBooks, and Tally also offer GST features that reduce manual work.
+The key is eliminating the gap between your accounting system and GSTR-3B Tables 3.1(d) and 4(A)(3).

 Practical Examples